Cognium Review

 There are a few benefits to be gained from taking Cognium, as we have seen.
 In short, it should improve your memory.

-However, I’ve seen better lists of intended impact when it comes to nootropics.
-Much better in fact.
-It protects against aging and gives your memory a boost.
+Cognium protects against aging and gives your memory a boost.
 All nootropics do this to a certain extent.
 Many, many go a lot further.

 For example, my favorite nootropic is NooCube (though Mind Lab Pro is also a very good product).
 NooCube does everything that Cognium does.
 It slows down the aging process, protects your brain against stress, improves your brain’s circulation, and enhances your memory.
-In addition, it gives you a mood boost, aids focus and concentration, improves your ability to multitask, bringing about much greater energy and clarity, and improves your communication abilities.

-It also includes Alpha GPC, a well-known compound which accounts for NooCube’s ability to protect against cognitive decline, and Bacopa Monnieri, which is perfect for anxiety relief and warding off the effects of stress.
-These are two of the best nootropic compounds going – anything wanting to be a big player in this market should think twice about overlooking them – and perhaps this is where Cognium falls down.
+These are two of the best nootropic compounds going.
+Anything wanting to be a big player in this market should think twice about overlooking them – and perhaps this is where Cognium falls down.

 Cognium – The Ingredients

 However, these are all non-active ingredients.
 They will be doing very little, if nothing for you.
+Glycerin makes it unsuitable for vegans.

-It is a good antioxidant; hence it helps to fight oxidative stress and the effects of aging in your brain.
+It is a good antioxidant; hence, it helps to fight oxidative stress and the effects of aging in your brain.
 It is also meant to be a good remedy for symptoms of anxiety and stress.
 This makes sense – antioxidants are generally very good in this regard.

-Cera-Q has also been shown to help prevent plaque formation on human neurons.
+Silk Protein Hydrolysate Complex has also been shown to help prevent plaque formation on human neurons.
 This lends them longevity and greater efficiency over time – your brain will function better for longer.
-There is a strong body of evidence for this.
-400-600 mg per day can elicit results in as few as three weeks.

-Cera-Q is a decent ingredient to go it alone, but I can’t help thinking that it shouldn’t have to – when more well-rounded supplements like NooCube seem to me to be a far more sensible choice, with a far more sensible methodology underpinning them.
+Silk Protein Hydrolysate Complex is a decent ingredient to go it alone, but I can’t help thinking that it shouldn’t have to – when more well-rounded supplements like NooCube seem to me to be a far more sensible choice, with a far more sensible methodology underpinning them.

 Cognium Pros